TheCasuals/C.A.S.U.A.I/README.md

-## Welcome to G.A.S.U.A.I's Official Website
+## Welcome to C.A.S.U.A.I's Official Website

 # Support
 Want to ask us a question?